orpembery/thesis/README.md

 Note that the data  created by the scripts `qmc_error_computations` and `running_variable_m` is located in `../running-helmholtz-monte-carlo-data/data-for-num-qmc-points` and `../running-helmholtz-monte-carlo-data/data-for-nbpc-qmc` respectively.
 If you are running these numerical experiments again, you will need to move the data to the correct locations manually, so that the thesis correctly compiles.

-* Some of the scripts are for running code on Bath's HPC system [Balena](), and would need to be adapted.
-You may find the scripts in the repository [balena-complex-hacks]() useful for this.
+* Some of the scripts are for running code on Bath's HPC system [Balena](https://www.bath.ac.uk/corporate-information/balena-hpc-cluster/), and would need to be adapted.
+You may find the scripts in the repository [balena-complex-hacks](https://github.com/orpembery/balena-complex-hacks) useful for this.

+---

+For any queries, contact Owen Pembery on opembery 'at' gmail 'dot' com.